DecBayComp/TRamWAy/doc/datamodel.rst

 	analyses = load_rwa(path_to_rwa_file)

-The :class:`~tramway.core.analyses.base.Analyses` object features a dict-like interface.
+The :class:`~tramway.core.analyses.lazy.Analyses` object features a dict-like interface.

 In the REPL, the *analyses* object can be quickly inspected as follows: